Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Case Studies

-The first two geometries (Figs. \ref{fig:orbit1_desirable_1}--\ref{fig:orbit1_desirable_2}) share common characteristics.
-These transfers typically occur in the vicinity of the nodes, i.e., both the departure and arrival points lie near the common nodal line where the two orbital planes intersect.
-This configuration is also observable from the locations of the optimal members within the $\ma{1}-\ma{2}$ domain that lie close to the singular lines, $\pi_{1}$ and $\pi_{2}$.
-However, as noted by \citet{vinh1988optimal}, exact nodal transfers ($\theta = 180^\circ$) typically do not render locally optimal solutions.
-For the specific orbital combination in Table \ref{table:sample_orbits_first}, the departure orbit is associated with a larger radius from the central body (Earth).
-Consequently, the optimal transfers utilize a departure burn that primarily corrects for the inclination change.
-Table \ref{table:orbit1_desirable_burn_component} details the burn characteristics for the min-$J$ configurations.
-The components of the two burns, $\norm{\Delta \bm{v}_1}$ and $\norm{\Delta \bm{v}_2}$, are decomposed into the unit vectors of the \acrfull{lvlh} frame: the radial unit vector $\hat{r}$, the angular momentum direction $\hat{h}$, and the tangential direction $\hat{t}$.
-Burns in the $\hat{h}$-direction are responsible for changing the orbital plane ($i, \Omega$).
 A key distinction regarding the plane change strategy is observed between the first two configurations.
 Note that the departure and arrival orbits are inclined at $i_1 = 0$ and $i_2 = 30^\circ$, respectively.
 Min-$J$ \acrshort{tiot} 1 performs nearly all necessary inclination change at departure ($\norm{\Delta \bm{v}_h} \approx 2.58$ km/s), resulting in a transfer orbit inclination of $i \approx 27.6^\circ$, close to the target's $30^\circ$.
 In contrast, min-$J$ \acrshort{tiot} 2, departing near the perigee, distributes the plane change maneuver more evenly; it reaches an intermediate inclination of only $i \approx 20.8^\circ$, leaving a significant correction ($\norm{\Delta \bm{v}_h} \approx 0.79$ km/s) for the arrival burn.
 This difference substantiates the underlying asymmetry between the two configurations.
 Given the non-circular geometry of the orbits ($e_1 = e_2 = 0.1$), the two configurations offer distinct transfer opportunities.
 Since the first geometry permits a departure near the apogee ($\ma{1} \approx 180^\circ$) and an arrival near the perigee ($\ma{2} \approx 0^\circ$), the optimal solution favors a larger inclination change at the first burn where the velocity is lower.
 In contrast, the second geometry is associated with a departure near the perigee ($\ma{1} \approx 0^\circ$) and an arrival near the apogee ($\ma{2} \approx 180^\circ$), rendering the inclination change at the first burn less efficient.

 The third min-$J$ \acrshort{tiot} presents an intriguing case that contrasts with the previous examples.
 While the first two min-$J$ configurations naturally align with the expected geometries near the nodes, the third solution emerges as an additional, distinct local optimum.
 Although it bears a superficial resemblance to the first \acrshort{tiot}, it originates from a completely separate family branch, as evidenced by the disconnection between Families 8 and 9 in Fig. \ref{fig:family_connection1}.
 Notably, this transfer exhibits the highest cost, driven by a massive initial plane change ($\norm{\Delta \bm{v}_h} \approx 2.93$ km/s) that instantly matches the target inclination ($i \approx 30.2^\circ$).
 The appearance of this isolated optimal branch, existing independently from the primary nodal families, highlights the non-trivial topology of the solution space.
 While this analysis cannot be generalized to other orbital configurations, it supplies useful insights into transfers with non-negligible inclination change ($\Delta i = 30^\circ$).